 - Form-Fitting Wardrobe: Both of their costumes.
 Brian's costume is emphasized in Marvel: Avengers Alliance which features a rather noticeable bulge where one would expect a man wearing a skin-tight outfit to.

 - Genius Bruiser: Not often shown (and he unhappily lampshades how it had fallen by the wayside in Excalibur in favour of leading with his fists), but Brian has a doctorate in physics and he is as happy in a lab as on a battlefield.
-This aspect of his character was emphasised in the run-up to Secret Wars (2015), when he was part of the Illuminati.

 - The Good Captain: Usually Brian if he leads a team, like Excalibur.